 This minor may be earned in either the ancient or the modern Greek language (not a combination).
 In completing it, the student will reach an intermediate or advanced level of proficiency in the language and will also be introduced to the history and culture of Greece.

-To make an appointment to explore or declare a minor, contact the department chair, Dr. Lillian Doherty (firstname.lastname@example.org).
+To make an appointment to explore or declare the minor, contact the department chair, Dr. Lillian Doherty (firstname.lastname@example.org).
 She will put you in touch with the undergraduate director in Classics or with the instructor of Modern Greek, Dr. Polyvia Parara, for placement.

 • 3 to 6 credits in courses taught in English focusing on ancient and/or modern Greek history, literature, and culture.